 As the sun sets this evening we'll head to Luang Prabang's night market, which is bursting with colourful textiles, carvings, basket work and ceramics, so maybe hunt for a unique holiday souvenir.

 - The Buddhist alms-giving ceremony is one of Laos' most sacred traditions and we will experience it this morning.
 We'll rise early to the sound of the temple gong and watch about 300 monks walk silently by, collecting sticky rice and other foods in their bronze bowls.
 If you would like to offer food, your Local Guide will show you how to interact with the monks.

-Next we'll head to Kuang Si Park to see the spectacular Kuang Si Waterfall, a multi-tiered cascade of water that thunders down several hundred feet to a series of turquoise pools.
+Next we'll head to Kuang Si Park to see and have a picnic lunch at the spectacular Kuang Si Waterfall, a multi-tiered cascade of water that thunders down several hundred feet to a series of turquoise pools.
 Many are open for swimming, so be sure to bring along your swimming costume.

-- The organic Living Land Farm project aids the local community through the cultivation of rice, vegetables and herbs, and we'll discover more today.
 We'll begin by helping out in the fields where farmers plough, plant and harvest without the aid of machinery.
-If you like you can roll up your trousers as you get knee deep in mud and try your hand at planting rice, or learn how to steer a water buffalo to plough the field.
+If you like you can roll up your trousers as you get knee-deep in mud and try your hand at planting rice, or learn how to steer a water buffalo to plough the field.
 You may choose to help pick herbs or husk rice, or simply watch from the veranda.
 We'll also get to see the farm's basket-weavers and blacksmiths at work.

 Back at the hotel this evening, we'll gather as a group for a farewell dinner.

 - Days 14 & 15 Luang Prabang to UK

 - We'll transfer to the airport on day 14 for our flight back to the UK, arriving on day 15.